Overall construction activity

 Civil engineering

-Civil engineering investments, which increased by 4 percent last year, are gaining momentum and are expected to grow at an even faster pace during the forecast period.
-On the private side, this is driven by the energy sector and the water, sewage, and recycling sectors.
-On the public side, the development this year is fueled by increased road investments, which will then shift toward railway investments in 2026.
+Civil engineering investment, which remained unchanged last year, is expected to accelerate and grow over the forecast period.
+On the private side, this is driven by the energy sector and the water, wastewater, and recycling segment.
+On the public side, the expansion is primarily driven by increased investment in rail infrastructure, while road investments provide a positive contribution only in the short term (in 2026).

 Number of building permits in residential construction